pgmesa/synapgrad/README.md

 #  SynapGrad

-This is another implementation of synapgrad (not available in PyPI at the moment), but with a more Torch-like engine.
-It is a better-documented and structured project that additionally includes new functionalities.
-It is not in the main branch because, currently, this implementation, despite being in my opinion a better project, is somewhat slower than my previous implementation.
+This is another implementation of synapgrad but with a more torch-like engine.
+However, this version is outdated and not as efficient as synapgrad's main branch.
+Despite that, I still recommend taking a look at it as it replicates better how pytorch engine works.

-I need to investigate the cause of this slowdown.
-The backward pass is specially slow compared to my first implementation.
-If I manage to identify the bottleneck and fix it, I will update the main branch with this implementation.

-If someone discovers the issue causing the slowdown and knows how to fix it, please don't hesitate to create a pull request or contact me.

 ## Autograd
 Automatic gradient calculation and backpropagation algorithm